bouskdav/oxygen-keyboard-shortcuts/README.md

 Adds keyboard shortcuts to add elements, save work, and other things in [Oxygen](http://oxygenbuilder.com/)'s editor.
 You will find the shortcuts described below.
 This should also work for Mac users; replace Ctrl with the Apple icon.

+I decided to use Ctrl + Alt because Ctrl alone would have some conflicts.
+This plugin has only been tested within Google Chrome.

 ## Installation ##

 1. Click on the `Download ZIP` button at the right to download the plugin.